Abbey House Gardens

-The house
+Abbey House

-Abbey House is a Tudor mansion built on part of the site of Malmesbury Abbey, a medieval Benedictine monastery which was closed in 1539.
+Abbey House is a Tudor English country house built on part of the site of Malmesbury Abbey, a medieval Benedictine monastery which was dissolved in 1539.
 It is a Grade I listed building.
 The Tudor house was built on top of a substantial late 13th century undercroft which was part of the abbey buildings.
 The purpose of the medieval undercroft is not clear but it contains some fine Early English features.
 It was almost certainly built by Abbot Walter of Colerne (1260–1296) who undertook a substantial rebuilding programme at the abbey.
 The Tudor design of the house followed a characteristic half-H-shaped plan, with two protruding gabled bays at each end of the front elevation.
 To the east of the original Tudor house there is a substantial early 20th-century extension in the style of the 16th-century house.
 At the rear of the house, the windows of the medieval undercroft are visible on the ground floor level.

 The Stumpe family

 Abbey House was built in the 16th century as a home for the wealthy Stumpe family.
-William Stumpe, the founder of the dynasty, was one of England’s most successful entrepreneurs in the time of Henry VIII.
+William Stumpe, the founder of the dynasty, was one of England's most successful entrepreneurs in the time of Henry VIII.
 He made his fortune as a producer of woollen cloth.
 Following the closure of Malmesbury Abbey in 1539, Stumpe purchased the site.
 He gave a large part of the Abbey to the town as a parish church and reserved much of the rest of the site as the setting for a family home.
-Although we have no documentary evidence it seems likely that Stumpe began to build Abbey House in the 1540s and the building work was continued by his son, Sir James Stumpe, who inherited his father’s huge fortune in 1552.
+Although we have no documentary evidence it seems likely that Stumpe began to build Abbey House in the 1540s and the building work was continued by his son, Sir James Stumpe, who inherited his father's huge fortune in 1552.
 James Stumpe and his wife, Lady Isabel, lived at Abbey House until his death in 1563.
 Queen Elizabeth I knew the Stumpes personally and borrowed money from them; at the time of James Stumpe's death the Queen owed him £100.
 In the 1590s William Stumpe's grandson, John Stumpe, lived at the house with his wife, Anne.
 A bitter argument developed between Anne Stumpe and Lady Mary Knyvett of Charlton Park.
 In 1595 Anne Stumpe complained to the Star Chamber that Mary Knyvett tried to kill her by sending a gunman to shoot her at Abbey House: the gunman missed but she was traumatised by the experience.